 2. When Switching from one SMS service provider to another: How to Remove an Existing SMS Routing Profile From Your Number

 If your number was previously text-enabled, it may be necessary to have the prior SPID removed.
 If you are switching to a new SMS/texting provider, you can contact your previous SMS service provider to have them relinquish control of the SMS functionality by removing their SPID from the number.
 Once the old provider has confirmed that the SPID has been released, the new texting provider can usually have the SMS routed through them in a matter of hours.
-(Toll-free numbers can take a bit longer, however—on average, between two to four weeks.)
+(Toll-free numbers can take a bit longer, however—on average, around 10 days.)